amnahsiddique/graphenee/docs/index.rst

 Indices and tables
 ==================

-* 1.Introduction to Graphenee
+* Introduction to Graphenee
-* 2.Component Diagram
+* Component Diagram
-* 3.Modules of Graphenee`
+* Modules of Graphenee`

 ==================